akondrahman/59115ASE/project/Report.md

 [5] R. Madachy, "Software Process Dynamics", Wiley Interscience, Wiley & Sons, NJ, USA, 2008

+[6] R. Madachy (2010, August), Software Process Dynamics [Online].
+Available: http://csse.usc.edu/softwareprocessdynamics/models/integrated%20project.itm

-[6] A. Meneely, L., W. Snipes, and J. Osborne, "Predicting Failures With Developer Networks and Social Network Analysis", in Proceedings of the 16th ACM SIGSOFT International Symposium on Foundations of Software Engineering, 2008.
+[7] A. Meneely, L., W. Snipes, and J. Osborne, "Predicting Failures With Developer Networks and Social Network Analysis", in Proceedings of the 16th ACM SIGSOFT International Symposium on Foundations of Software Engineering, 2008.

-[7] N. Nagappan, T. Ball, and A. Zeller, "Mining Metrics to Predict Component Failures", in Proceedings of the 28th international conference on Software engineering (ICSE '06), pages 452-461, 2006.
+[8] N. Nagappan, T. Ball, and A. Zeller, "Mining Metrics to Predict Component Failures", in Proceedings of the 28th international conference on Software engineering (ICSE '06), pages 452-461, 2006.

-[8] M. Nasar, and P. Johri, "A Differential Evolution Approach for Software Testing Effort Allocation", in Journal of Industrial and Intelligent Information vol. 1, no. 2, June, 2013
+[9] M. Nasar, and P. Johri, "A Differential Evolution Approach for Software Testing Effort Allocation", in Journal of Industrial and Intelligent Information vol. 1, no. 2, June, 2013

-[9] P. Rocca, G. Oliveri, and A. Massa, "Differential Evolution as Applied to Electromagnetics," in IEEE Antennas and Propagation Magazine, vol.53, no.1, pages 38-49, February, 2011
+[10] P. Rocca, G. Oliveri, and A. Massa, "Differential Evolution as Applied to Electromagnetics," in IEEE Antennas and Propagation Magazine, vol.53, no.1, pages 38-49, February, 2011

-[10] R. Storn, and K. Price, "Differential Evolution: A Simple and Efficient Heuristic for Global Optimization Over Continuous Spaces", in Journal of Global Optimization, vol. 11, no. 4, pages 341-359, December, 1997
+[11] R. Storn, and K. Price, "Differential Evolution: A Simple and Efficient Heuristic for Global Optimization Over Continuous Spaces", in Journal of Global Optimization, vol. 11, no. 4, pages 341-359, December, 1997

-[11] A. Talukder, M. Kirley, and R. Buyya, "Multiobjective Differential Evolution for Scheduling Workflow Applications on Global Grids", in Journal of Conncurrency & Computation, pages 1742-1756 vol. 21 no. 13, September 2009
+[12] A. Talukder, M. Kirley, and R. Buyya, "Multiobjective Differential Evolution for Scheduling Workflow Applications on Global Grids", in Journal of Conncurrency & Computation, pages 1742-1756 vol. 21 no. 13, September 2009